Old methods rethought. Discussion & Roundtable

 How can Germany’s agriculture be competitive in the long term?
-This session aims to answer this question by discussing regenerative agriculture and its minimally invasive methods.
-Different application examples show how diverse regenerative agriculture can be: Pioneers from Germany and the USA will show how the system can be adapted to the respective farm.
+This session aimed to answer this question by discussing regenerative agriculture and its minimally invasive methods.
+Different application examples showed how diverse regenerative agriculture can be: Pioneers from Germany and the USA explained how the system can be adapted to the respective farm.

 How can new technologies also show the connection between healthy soils, healthy products and healthy people?
 How can we help farmers to be rewarded for their investments in biodiversity, water storage and carbon storage?

 Here you’ll find the full programme of the Farm & Food 2020 and a list of our speakers.Download

 A review of the discussion on regenerative agriculture at Farm & Food 2020